iburzynski/jambhala/README.md

 where `CONTRACT` is the name of the contract to test.

 ### **Compiling Contracts to `.plutus` Files**
-you can run the following command from the workspace terminal to write a contract to a `.plutus` file:
+You can run the following command from the workspace terminal to write a contract to a `.plutus` file:

   ```sh
   jamb -w CONTRACT [FILENAME]
   ```

 where `CONTRACT` is the name of the contract to compile, and `[FILENAME]` is an optional file name (the contract name is used as the filename by default if no argument is given).
-When the command finishes, you'll get a `CONTRACT.plutus` file at `assets/scripts/plutus` that contains a JSON envelope of the UPLC code.
+Contracts are saved in the `assets` directory of the `cardano-cli-guru` submodule, where they can be used to easily submit transactions via `cardano-cli`, assisted by the various utility scripts provided by `cardano-cli-guru`.
+When the command finishes, you'll get a `CONTRACT.plutus` file at `cardano-cli-guru/assets/scripts/plutus` that contains a JSON envelope of the UPLC code:

   ```json
   {